coecms/splitvar/README.md

 currently the only aggregation function available is mean.

-If there are a large number of variables to be extracted and only a few are *not* required then it can be easier to specify the variables to skip, with the `-s` option, rather than all the variables to process.
+### Multiple inputs

 If multiple input files are specified on the command line they are concatenated together and treated as a single dataset.

-For example, from the same ACCESS-OM2 simulation the ice model outputs each month of daily data to a separate file
+For example, from the same ACCESS-OM2 simulation the ice model outputs each month of monthly data to a separate file

     iceh.2253-01.nc  iceh.2253-11.nc  iceh.2254-09.nc  iceh.2255-07.nc  iceh.2256-05.nc  iceh.2257-03.nc